 7 Interesting Signs That You're Ovulating RN

 No need to be embarrassed if you blush easily.
 In fact, a study from the University of Glasgow found that women's skin is pinker and blushes more when they're fertile.
-According to Benedict Jones, Ph.D., lead author of the paper, you can thank increasing levels of the hormone estradiol for that rosy glow.
-The hormone peaks at ovulation, sending the blood rushing to the thin skin of your face — and making your cheeks a Bat Signal of health and fertility.
+You can thank increasing levels of the hormone estradiol for that rosy glow, according to the study.
+The hormone peaks at ovulation, sending the blood rushing to the thin skin of your face — and making your cheeks a Bat-Signal of health and fertility.
 This effect may also be one reason that wearing blush is so popular.
-(Try these 11 Blush Products for a Pretty, Natural Flush)

 Your Voice Is Extra Sultry